On Infinite Prefix Normal Words: Introduction

-Regarding aperiodic words, we show that a Sturmian word $w$ is prefix normal if and only if $w=1c_{\alpha}$ for some $\alpha$, where $c_{\alpha}$ is the characteristic word of slope $\alpha$ (Theorem~\ref{thm:characteristic}).
-The Fibonacci word $\displaystyle{\textswab{f} = 0100101001001010010100100101001001\cdots}$ is thus not prefix normal, but we can turn it into a prefix normal word by prepending a 1, i.e.\ the word $1\textswab{f}$ is prefix normal.
-We show in fact that every Sturmian word $w$ can be turned into a prefix normal word by prepending a fixed number of $1$s, which only depends on the slope of $w$.
+We show further that every Sturmian word $w$ can be turned into a prefix normal word by prepending a fixed number of $1$s, which only depends on the slope of $w$.
 This follows from a more general result regarding $c$-balanced words (Lemma~\ref{lemma:c-bal}).
+For example, the Fibonacci word

+is not prefix normal, but the word $1\textswab{f}$ is.
+Two other well-studied aperiodic words are the Thue-Morse word and the Champernowne word.
+The Thue-Morse word

+is not prefix normal but it can be turned into a prefix normal word by prepending two $1$s: $11\textswab{t}$ is prefix normal.
+On the other hand, the binary Champernowne word

-The Thue-Morse word $\displaystyle{\textswab{tm} = 01101001100101101001011001101001\cdots}$ is not prefix normal, but $11\textswab{tm}$ is.
-However, the binary Champernowne word, which is constructed by concatenating the binary expansions of the integers in ascending order, namely $\displaystyle{\textswab{c} = 0110111001011101111000100110101011\cdots}$ is not prefix normal and cannot be turned into a prefix normal word by prepending a finite number of $1$s, because $\textswab{c}$ has arbitrarily long runs of 1s.
-One might be tempted to conclude that every word with bounded abelian complexity can be turned into a prefix normal word by prepending a fixed number of $1$s, as is the case for the words above: $\textswab{f}$ has abelian complexity constant $2$, $\textswab{tm}$ has abelian complexity bounded by $3$, and $\textswab{c}$ has unbounded abelian complexity.
-This is not the case, as we will see in Section~\ref{sec:pnf}.
+which is constructed by concatenating the binary expansions of the integers in ascending order, is not prefix normal and cannot be turned into a prefix normal word by prepending a finite number of $1$s.

-We further show in Section~\ref{sec:pnf} that the notion of prefix normal {\em forms} from~\cite{FL11} can be extended to infinite words.
-As in the finite case, these can be used to encode the abelian complexity of the original word.
+We also show that the notion of {\em prefix normal forms} from~\cite{FL11,BurcsiFLRS17} can be extended to infinite words.
+These can be used, similarly to the finite case, to encode the {\em abelian complexity} of the original word.
 The study of abelian complexity of infinite words was initiated in~\cite{RSZ11}, and continued e.g.\ in~\cite{MadillR13,BFR14,Turek15,CK16,KaboreK17}.
-We establish a close relationship between the abelian complexity and the prefix normal forms of $w$.
+We establish a close relationship between the abelian complexity and the prefix normal forms of $w$ (Theorem~\ref{thm:pnfs_abcomp}).
 We demonstrate how this close connection can be used to derive results about the prefix normal forms of a word $w$.
-In some cases, such as for Sturmian words and words which are morphic images under the Thue-Morse morphism, we are able to explicitly give the prefix normal forms of the word.
-Conversely, knowing its prefix normal forms allows us to compute the abelian complexity function of a word.
+In some cases, such as for Sturmian words and words which are morphic images under the Thue-Morse morphism, we are able to explicitly give the prefix normal forms of the word (Corollary \ref{coro:tm} and Theorem~\ref{thm:sturmian_pnf}).
+Conversely, knowing its prefix normal forms allows us to derive results about the abelian complexity of a word.
+We also show how to compute the prefix normal forms of words that are {\it binary uniform morphisms}, based on an algorithm from \cite{BSSW16} for computing their abelian complexity.